Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

+When setting fiscal policy, the government can take an active role in changing its spending or the level of taxation.
 These actions lead to an increase or decrease in aggregatedemand, which is reflected in the shift of the aggregate demand (AD) curve to the right or left respectively .

 To increase consumer confidence, which in turn leads to stable expectations, To increase the size of the deficit, which produces higher interest rates, All of these answers, and To increase aggregate demand, which in turn boosts output and employment